divyanshdahiya/divyanshdahiya/README.md

 - 👯 I’m looking to collaborate on any Website Project.
 - 🥅 2022 Goals: Become a Full-Stack Developer.
 - 💬 Ask me about Web-dev or any tech related stuff :smile:
-- 📫 How to reach me: Gmail- dahiya.divyansh1@gmail.com.
+- 📫 How to reach me: https://divyanshdahiya.me/
 - ⚡ Fun fact: I love to play video games.

 <h3 align="left">Languages and Tools:</h3>